logo

 When showing your dog how to be around a newborn, maintain a calm and protective demeanor to help your dog learn to be sensitive and cautious.
 Early and regular socialization and training are the best ways to nurture a dog's protective and reliable behavior around infants.

-If you encounter challenges that seem beyond your expertise, you can always ask the pros for help.
+If you encounter challenges that seem beyond your expertise, you can always ask the professionals for help.
 Also, remember that no matter how well-behaved your dog is or how much your little one adores it, your dog should never be left alone with an infant or expected to act as a babysitter.

 This was the question posted on Quora: